steffenwittig/ingamepaint/README.md

 # Painting with an HTC Vive

-- Install the SteamVR Plugin: https://www.assetstore.unity3d.com/en/#!/content/32647
-- Install the VRTK - SteamVR Unity Toolkit: https://www.assetstore.unity3d.com/en/#!/content/64131
-- Go to Edit > Project Settings > Player and in the "PC, Mac & Linux Standalone" Tab.
+- Go to Edit > Project Settings > Player and expand the the "PC, Mac & Linux Standalone" Tab.
 Look for "Other Settings" and "Virtual Reality SDKs".
 Move the OpenVR SDK to the top of the list.
 - Open Assets/InGamePaint/Examples/VrPlanceCanvas.unity and run the scene.
 One controller will hold a palette, the other will be your brush (it has a little triangular brush tip at the front).
-Paint by pulling the trigger and pick colors by clicking on the trackpad.
+Instructions are pinned to the palette.

 # Missing features (TODO)